Lomandra banksii

-Lomandra banksii, commonly known as tropical mat rush, is a species of plant in the asparagus family Asparagaceae.
+Lomandra banksii, commonly known in Australia as clumping mat-rush, cocky's bootlace or iron grass, is a species of plant in the asparagus family Asparagaceae.
 It is native to New Guinea, New Caledonia and the state of Queensland, Australia.

 Description

 Stem and foliage

 Lomandra banksii is a shrub up to 2 m tall, beginning to flower when about one metre tall.
 Leaves are long and narrow, up to 30 cm long by 8 mm wide, arranged in tight whorls around the stem.
 They have numerous longitudinal veins and very fine serrations on the edges; the leaf tip is blunt with one to three indistinct teeth.
 The leaves separate from the stem close to the leaf base, and the base remains attached to the stem for some time.

 Flowers

 The inflorescence is and about 35 cm long, with successive whorls of flower-carrying branches more than 2 cm apart.
 This species is dioecious, meaning that (functionally female) and (functionally male) flowers are borne on separate plants.
 All flowers are (without a stem) and have six tepals in two whorls of three; male tepals measure up to 3 mm long and female tepals are up to 5 mm long.